island-lang/island-lang.github.io/README.md

 type MyAbstractPattern = pattern() of (integer, boolean) in string
 ```

-And then can be used to parameterize a function over any pattern that matches a given type signuature.
+And then can be used to parameterize a function over any pattern that matches a given type signature.
 For example:
 ```isl
 function recognizeThis(str: string, p: MyAbstractPattern, expectedValues: (integer, boolean))
 	match str